Why did D-BOX decide to get into the gaming sector?

 These early initiatives in the gaming sector allowed us to get a large amount of positive feedback from our existing business partners.
 When you combined that feedback with the fact that gaming was such a fast-growing market, we decided to go all-in.

-Besides GDC, what other gaming events has D-BOX attended?
+What other gaming events has D-BOX attended?

 As a matter of fact, it was at the 2023 CES earlier this year that we demonstrated a fully functional prototype of our haptic gaming seat built in collaboration with Cooler Master.
 The seat combines Cooler Master’s industry know-how and D-BOX’s proprietary haptic technology, making it compatible with our new Adaptive Gaming Mode.